allan-638/ToDoList/README.md

 ```
 http://localhost:8080/api/todolist/:id
 ```
-- Returns the id of the deleted todo object
+- Returns the id of the deleted todo object.

 #### Delete all todo items